pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 });
 ```

 You can also work with a derived class easily.
-This is the derived class:
+This is a derived class:

 ```javascript
 class Derived(Simple):